uwcms/cms-calo-layer1/README.md

 git clone https://github.com/uwcms/rct-upgrade-microblaze.git
 ```

-Now, open the SDK, and File → Switch Workspace → Other...
+Now, open the SDK, and File → Switch Workspace → Other.
 Create a workspace
 pointing at ``~/rct-upgrade-microblaze``.
 Now you need to load all the projects
 into the workspace (just once).
-Go to File → Import...
+Go to File → Import.
 Select General →
 Existing Projects into Workspace, then hit Next.
 Select
 ``~/rct-upgrade-microblaze`` as the root directory.
 Make sure to deselect the
 "Copy project sources" option provided in the import wizard, and hit Finish.